Learning to Insert for Constructive Neural Vehicle Routing Solver: Conclusion, Limitation, and Future Work

 \section{Conclusion, Limitation, and Future Work}

-\paragraph{Conclusion} In this work, we propose L2C-Insert, a novel learning to insert framework to explore the potential of the insertion paradigm for constructive NCO.
+\paragraph{Conclusion} In this work, we have proposed L2C-Insert, a novel learning to insert framework to explore the potential of the insertion paradigm for constructive NCO.
 By strategically inserting unvisited nodes at any valid position within the partial solution, L2C-Insert can flexibly construct high-quality solutions for routing problems.
 Extensive comparisons with advanced neural solvers demonstrate L2C-Insert's outstanding performance on TSP and CVRP.

-\paragraph{Limitation and Future Work} Although L2C-Insert has demonstrated outstanding performance, its performance could be further boosted through the development of more effective model architectures.
+\paragraph{Limitation and Future Work} First, although L2C-Insert has demonstrated outstanding performance, its performance could be further boosted through the development of more effective model architectures.
 These improved architectures would better capture the intricate relationships between current nodes, unvisited nodes, and positions within partial solutions.
-Extending the L2C-Insert framework to address a broader range of combinatorial optimization problems is also a promising research direction in future work.
+Second, designing a hybrid NCO solver that combines both appending and inserting moves is a highly promising research direction.
+Such a model has the potential to be more flexible and powerful than a model restricted to a single type of move.
+In addition, a limitation may be the greedy, non-learned nearest-neighbor heuristic used for node selection.
+A promising research direction is to develop a learned policy that works synergistically with the insertion model, potentially through joint or two-stage training.
+Finally, extending the L2C-Insert framework to address a broader range of combinatorial optimization problems is another promising research direction for future work.